Adelaide International Bird Sanctuary National Park: Key objectives

-A driver for the proposal is the need to rehabilitate land previously used at Dry Creek, St Kilda and other localities as salt pans and managing the environmental risks arising from the cessation of salt evaporation process of salt extract such as exposing of acid sulphate soils.
+A driver for the proposal is the need to rehabilitate land previously used at Dry Creek, St Kilda and other localities as salt pans and managing the environmental risks arising from the cessation of the salt evaporation process, such as exposing of acid sulphate soils.

 Extent

 The Adelaide International Bird Sanctuary extends from Barker Inlet in the south to Parham in the north over a distance of 60 km.
 Its extent overlaps and adjoins existing protected areas such as the Port Gawler and Torrens Island conservation parks, the Upper Gulf St Vincent Marine Park, the Barker Inlet-St Kilda Aquatic Reserve, the St Kilda – Chapman Creek Aquatic Reserve and the Adelaide Dolphin Sanctuary.

 The sanctuary also includes 228 ha of land that adjoins the Port Gawler Conservation Park and Buckland Park lake, which was purchased in 2013 by the SA government with financial contributions from Nature Foundation SA and Birds SA.

-In 2014 the sanctuary was proclaimed a conservation park under the National Parks and Wildlife Act 1972, in order to 'provide one of the highest levels of protection allowed for by state legislation'.
+In 2014 the sanctuary was proclaimed a conservation park under the National Parks and Wildlife Act 1972, to "provide one of the highest levels of protection allowed for by state legislation".

 Timeline

-The SA government committed to the proposal at the state election held in March 2014.
-The 2014–15 State Budget included expenditure of A$0.3 million for the purpose of commencing work.
+The South Australian government committed to the proposal at the state election held in March 2014 and the 2014–15 state budget included expenditure of A$300,000 to commence work.